mcandre/WhatToDo/README.md

 The same issue occurs if you're joining a new project or want to start to contribute to an OpenSource project.
 You have no idea where to start.

-`WhatToDo` is a tool which aims to help you over that obstacle, by analysing your project and telling you what you can do.
+`wife` is a tool which aims to help you over that obstacle, by analysing your project and telling you what you ~~can~~ **should** do.
 It gives you concrete todos to help you to get started with the project and get back into it.

 Works for ruby projects only currently.